betatim/TimsHome/content/pages/sport.md

 without a break.
 The aim is to complete all three sports (including transitions!) in the fastest time possible.

-> I still train and take part in triathlons, but this section
+> I still train for and take part in triathlons, but this section
-> is hopelessly out of date.
+> is hopelessly out of date (too much training?).

 In 2015 I ran more than 1000miles and spent over seven days cycling!